ע

 That meant that the synagogue had become ritually polluted, which "provoked the Jews to an incurable degree."
 Some of them went to see their governors but others took to rioting, and they were soon met by folks who were violently protesting Roman tax laws.

-The unrest culminated into an attack on Roman citizens in Jerusalem and Cestius Gallus marched his legion XII Fulminata — the twelfth legion "armed with lightning" — down from Syria to try to occupy and pacify Jerusalem.
+The unrest culminated into an attack on Roman citizens in Jerusalem and Cestius Gallus marched his Legion XII Fulminata — the twelfth legion "armed with lightning" — down from Syria to try to occupy and pacify Jerusalem.
 This failed, upon which Gallus moved the Lightning Legion west to the coast counting on the arrival of reinforcements.
 The rebels followed and pelted the Romans with stones and arrows at every turn.

 🔼The Battle of Beth-horon and the Great Sanhedrin